alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 > **Tip**: If you don't know how to break it down, ask an LLM:
 >
-> "I’m trying to solve the following problem \[...] — please list 4–5 small steps where each can be tested independently."
+> "I'm trying to solve the following problem [...] — please list 4–5 small steps where each can be tested independently."
 >
 >Then ask for code (and tests) for each step one by one.
 > Build your full solution 10 working lines at a time.

 **4. Vibe and Validate**

-Similar to “vibe but verify”, but here the goal is **refinement**.
+Similar to "vibe but verify", but here the goal is **refinement**.

 * Ask an LLM a question and get an answer.
 * Then ask another LLM (or even the same one):

-  > “Is this a good answer?
+  > "Is this a good answer?
 Can it be improved?
 More concise?
 Clearer?
-Are there any bugs?”
+Are there any bugs?"

 It often improves the result.
 This mirrors a common **agentic design pattern**: evaluator + optimizer.